ac-minetest/basic_robot/README.txt

 (c) 2016 rnd

 MANUAL:
-	1. ingame help: right click spawner and click help button
+	1. ingame help: right click spawner (basic_robot:spawner) and click help button

 ---------------------------------------------------------------------
 This program is free software: you can redistribute it and/or modify